ngVLA Simulation Tools & Materials

 ngVLA Configuration Tools

-We are expecting to have the ngVLA configurations included in the release of CASA version 5.3.
-Addtionally, an updated CASAGuide is forthcoming.
+We are expecting to have the ngVLA configurations included in the release of CASA version 5.4.
+Additionally, an updated CASA Guide is forthcoming.
 In the interim, we have the following materials available for direct download:

-We note that imaging with heterogenous arrays -- i.e., arrays with different diamter antennas -- (e.g., ngVLA + SBA or VLBA + ngVLA) is not currently supported in teh current CASA release (except for ALMA).
+We note that imaging with heterogenous arrays -- i.e., arrays with different diameter antennas -- (e.g., ngVLA + SBA) is not currently supported in the current CASA release (except for ALMA).

 Numerous memos and science studies have been published that address the imaging parameters for optimal performance (sensitivity, PSF).
 We refer interested parties to the ngVLA memo series, and in particular, memos: 16, 30, 35, 41.

-- ngvla-plains-revB.cfg: This configuration is just the 168 antennas (94 core stations + 74 antennas included in the 5 spiral arm pattern) located on the plains of San Agustin.
-This configuration is suitable for imaging with similar spatial scale capabilities of the existing VLA.
+- ngvla-plains-revC.cfg: This configuration is just the 168 antennas (94 core stations + 74 antennas included in the five spiral arm pattern) located on the Plains of San Agustin.
+This configuration is suitable for imaging spatial scales similar to the existing VLA.

-- ngvla-sba-revB.cfg: A small array of 19 close-packed antennas of 6m diameter to complement array core for very low surface brightness imaging.
+- ngvla-sba-revC.cfg: This Short Baseline Array (SBA) has 19 close-packed antennas of 6 m diameter to complement array core for very low surface brightness imaging.
 The use of 4 18 m antennas in total power mode to fill in the uv-hole left by the SBA is being investigated.
-NOTE: In order to get the correct beam for the SBA (6m antennas), a special procedure is required (see page 11 of ngVLA memo 43).
+The SBA is the only subarray which is not part of the full 244 antenna reference configuration file.
+NOTE: In order to get the correct primary beam for the SBA (6 m antennas), a special procedure is required (see page 11 of ngVLA memo 43).
+Support for heterogeneous arrays other than ALMA (e.g., simultaneously using the ngVLA 18 m and 6 m antennas) is currently being commissioned.

-- A technical note on how to run ngVLA simulation, and in particular, how to set realistic noise levels in them.
+- A technical note on how to run ngVLA simulations, and in particular, how to set realistic noise levels in them.

 - A zip file including all above configurations, the technical note on running the simulation, and a README file.